colinhb/talk-about-want/README.md

 # ...
 Talk About Want

+This project processes an EPUB file containing letters, extracts and organizes them by section, and generates synthesized content using an large language model API, which is then rendered to HTML.

 - The primary output of this project is at [colinhb.github.io/talk-about-want](https://colinhb.github.io/talk-about-want), which you can visit directly.
 - The core and most interesting component is the embedded Go command and package, which you can read about at [prompter/README.md](prompter/README.md).

-## Project Implementation

-This project processes an EPUB file containing letters, extracts and organizes them by section, and generates synthesized content using an large language model API, which is then rendered to HTML.

-### Dependencies
+## Dependencies

 - [Plan 9 port](https://9fans.github.io/plan9port/) (`mk`, `rc`, and other utilities)
 - [Pandoc](https://pandoc.org/) for document conversion